yash244466666/e-commerce-website/README.md

 # 📖 E-commerce website <a name="about-project"></a>

-**E-commerce website** is a E-commerce website for a  fictional store called "FLY FASSION"  It's build using React.
+**E-commerce website** is a e-commerce website for a  fictional store called "FLY FASSION"  It's build using React.

 ## 🛠 Built With <a name="built-with"></a>